joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticket parameters to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticket parameters to any post or Page!

 == Changelog ==

+= 1.10.1 =

+* Bug fix: List of payment tickets sourced from event instead of payment.
+* Change: refactor payment storage of ticket IDs.

 = 1.10.0 =